quiltdata/quilt/docs/API Reference/cli.md

   --message MESSAGE    The commit message for the new package --meta META          Sets package-level metadata.
 Format: A json string with
-                       keys in double quotes '{"key": "value"}'
+                       keys in double quotes '{"key": "value"}' --workflow WORKFLOW  Workflow ID or empty string to skip workflow validation.
+If not specified, the default workflow will be used.
 ```
 ## `config-default-remote-registry`
 ```